Scoring Your Credit - How's Your Credit Score

-In reviewing your credit history, you'll see that you actually have three reports.
-Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different models to determine your credit rating.
+When you pull your credit report, you'll see that you actually have three reports.
+Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different models to calculate your credit rating.
 FICO is used by Experian.
 Equifax's model is called BEACON and TransUnion uses EMPIRICA.
-You have a credit score with all of the bureaus.
+You have a credit score with all three of the bureaus.

-Lenders want to make sure that allowing you a loan is a safe move.
+Lenders want to ensure that giving you a loan is a safe move.
 Your FICO score gives lenders an insight into what type of borrower you'll be solely because of your credit history.
-You'll need a score of at least 700 to get a acceptable interest rate.
-If your score is lower, you can still qualify for a loan, but the interest paid in the long run could be more than double that of an individual having a superior credit score.
+Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get a decent interest rate.
+You can get approved for a mortgage with a lower score, but the interest accrued in the long run could be more than double the amount of someone with a superior FICO score.

-Getting your credit in order is the best way to ease into owning a home.
+We're used to working with all levels of credit scores.
 Contact us and we can help you get on the right track to the home of your dreams.

-There are ways to boost your score.
-Improving your FICO score takes time.
-It can be rare to make a large-scale change in your FICO score with quick fixes, but your score can improve in a few years by monitoring your credit report and by using your credit wisely.
+There are strategies to increase your score.
+Building your FICO score takes time.
+It can be rare to make a significant change in your number with small changes, but your score can improve in a few years by monitoring your credit report and by wisely using credit.
 The best way to do this is to know your FICO score.
-You'll improve your credit score by using these pointers:
+You'll improve your credit score by using these tips:

-- Department store cards and gas cards.
-For those who have non-existent credit or low credit, retail credit cards and gas credit cards are ways to begin your credit history, increase your spending limits and have a solid payment history, which will raise your credit.
-You must always beware of maintaining a large balance for more than a couple of months because these types of cards more than likely have a higher interest rate.
+- Apply for gas station cards or chain store credit.
+For those who have no credit or low credit, department store credit cards and gas credit cards are ways to start your credit history, increase your credit limits and stay on top of your payments, which will raise your FICO score.
+You must always avoid charging a large balance for too long because these types of cards more than likely have a steeper interest rate.

-- Keep your cards in rotation.
-Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards so that your accounts stay active.
-But, pay them off in no more than two or three payments.
+- Don't let your cards get dusty.
+Whether you're just getting started with credit, or if you've got older cards, use your cards to make sure your accounts stay active.
+But, be sure to pay them off in no more than two or three payments.

 - Pay on time.
-Payment history is a huge factor in your FICO score.
-It's one of the reasons people who have recently experienced job loss see the biggest hit in their credit score.
-Yes, it takes longer to build up your credit this way, but it's the most reliable way to prove that you're responsible enough to make payments to a lender.
+Late payments kill your credit history.
+It's one of the reasons people who have recently been unemployed see the biggest hit in their credit score.
+Yes, it takes longer to build up your credit with payment history, but it's the surest way to show that you're able to make payments to a lender.

-- Ensure that your credit history is correct.
-If you discover mistakes on your credit report, contact the bureau asking that the item be removed.
+- Correct your credit report.
+If you discover mistakes on your credit report, contact the bureau requesting that the item be removed.
 If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

-Knowing the ways you can raise your FICO score, you're one step closer to becoming a homeowner.
-Remember that when it's time to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid adverse effects on your credit score.
-With the help of Countryman Real Estate Associates, shopping for a mortgage is sure to go more smoothly so you, too, can become a homeowner.
+Knowing the ways you can improve your credit score, you're one step closer to becoming a homeowner.
+Remember that when you're ready to apply for a loan to purchase a house, you'll want to keep your credit inquiries within a two-week window to avoid adverse effects on your credit score.
+With the help of Countryman Real Estate Associates, the loan process is sure to go more smoothly so you, too, can achieve home ownership.

-Get more information by visiting myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
+Learn more about FICO scores at myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.